Vai al contenuto principale

 • fundamental dielectric and optical properties of crystals (optical reflectance, optical transitions, …);

-• physics and material-related issues of the most important classes of opto-electronic devices;
+• physics and material-related issues of the most important classes of electronic devices;

 • state-of-the-art and advanced microfabrication and lithographic techniques for integrated devices fabrication.